 - We have an altar from which the men ministering in the tabernacle don’t have authority to eat.

 - For the bodies of the animals whose blood is brought into the Holy of Holies by the high priest as an offering concerning sin, those bodies are burned outside the camp.

 - Therefore, Jesus also suffered outside the gate so He might make the people holy through His own blood.

 - Accordingly, we should go out to Him outside the camp, bearing His reproach.

-- For we don’t have an enduring city here, but we seek the one which is about to come.
+- For we don’t have an enduring city here, but we seek the coming one.

-- Therefore, through Him we should offer a sacrifice of praise to God; that is, the fruit of our lips confessing His name.
+- Therefore, through Him we should offer a sacrifice of praise to God through everything; that is, the fruit of our lips confessing His name.

 - Yet don’t overlook the doing of good and fellowship, for God is well-pleased with such sacrifices.